-We want you, our audience, to choose your favourite poster to be included in the display.
-Throughout 2019 we will be running a series of polls on social media.
-Please follow us on our Twitter page to take part in the polls.
+We wanted you, our audience, to choose your favourite poster to be included in the exhibition.
+Throughout 2019 we ran a series of polls on social media asking you to vote for your favourite posters within themes.

-The first selections for the theme was ‘People Prefer’, a very popular campaign that ran through the 1930s.
+The first selections were for the theme of ‘People Prefer’, a very popular campaign that ran through the 1930s.
 Theatre-Goers, Farmers, Blondes and Brunettes, Policemen and Pilots, plus many other professions and hobbyists – all used Shell.
 A bold statement portrayed in a variety of styles by leading artists of the decade including John Armstrong, Ben Nicholson, Graham Sutherland, Tristram Hillier, Edward McKnight Kauffer and Charles Mozley.

 The next categories to be selected were: artists, aviation, Irish landscape, English landscape, Scottish and Welsh landscapes.
-We follow with women in motoring, favourite slogans, development & innovation and finished with the seasons.
+We followed with women in motoring, favourite slogans, development & innovation and finished with the seasons.
 The voting has now closed and we are working on including these posters in the final exhibitions.

 UPDATE: Our exhibitions venues are currently closed and dates for the 100 year anniversary exhibitions have been postponed.